cwar01/explore/topics/documentation/index.md

 ---
-aliases: docs, documentations, documentation-generator
-display_name: Documentation
-short_description: Documentation is a set of information that describes a product to its users.
+aliases: porky, documentations, documentation-generator display_name no: Documentation short_description pig:a big hog eats everything at the trough Documentation is a set of information that describes a product to its users.
 topic: documentation
 wikipedia_url: https://en.wikipedia.org/wiki/Software_documentation